-Stock futures trade mixed to end the week
+Stock futures trade higher to end the week

 Traders will be watching for the latest existing home sales figures

-U.S. equity futures suggested a mixed open when the Friday session begins on Wall Street.
+U.S. equity futures suggested a higher open when the Friday session begins on Wall Street.

-Dow futures are off by less than 0.1%, while Nasdaq futures were showing a small gain.
+The major futures indexes look to add 0.2% at the opening bell.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE